 The 2013 article said that poppy seeds have been reported to show up as opiates in urine test results.
 Realistically, any student that has had a poppy seed bagel for breakfast could face expulsion by the end of the day.

 Some student-athletes may also need to take prescription drugs such as Adderall for ADHD.

 These medications appear in test results as amphetamines, which are also present in the hard drug methamphetamine, according to an article published by the American Civil Liberties Union.

-Student athletes who test positive for drugs, would then be subject to emotional trauma because of school expulsion or suspension until an investigation is conducted to prove the student innocent.
+Student athletes who do test positive for drugs, can be subject to emotional trauma because of school expulsion or suspension until an investigation is conducted to prove the student innocent.